onehappycat/snowman/README.md

 - macOS 11.0+
 - Swift 5.3+
 - Xcode 12.0+
-- API key for a weather API service
+- An API key for a weather API service

 ### Development Setup

-Add your API key to API Service initialization in `AppDelegate`.
-Note that distributing the app with an API key is **insecure** and this approach is only acceptable for personal use or testing.
-For any distribution purposes, use custom backend or the [SnowmanBackend](https://github.com/onehappycat/snowman-backend).
+1. Add your API key to an API Service initialization in the `AppDelegate` or initialize your own service.

+> Note that distributing the app with an API key built-in is **insecure** and this approach is only acceptable for personal use or testing.
+For any distribution purposes, use a custom backend or the [SnowmanBackend](https://github.com/onehappycat/snowman_backend).

+All done and ready to build!
+No dependencies or further steps necessary.

 ### Implementing Support for an API Service

-- Conform to `APIServiceProtocol`.
+1. Conform to `APIServiceProtocol`.
-- Initialize the service in `AppDelegate` and inject it into `LocationsListViewModel`.
+2. Initialize the service in the `AppDelegate` and inject it into the `LocationsListViewModel`.